jaq-lagnirac/pickler-dev-truman/mobius_labels/USERMANUAL.md

 - `tenant` : The tenant ID for the institution.
 - `username` : The individual user of the institution.
 - `password` : The password for the associated account.
-- `home_lib` : The internal MOBIUS name for the Home Library (the library executing the call).

 **Please note:** The generator is case-sensitive&mdash;the keys must be exact.
 Please visit the repository for an editable template config.json file.